 In our continued efforts to engage with as many regions across the province as possible, Cynthia has recently joined the Durham Film and Television Advisory Committee, which provides input and advice on regional filming issues throughout Durham.
-Cynthia will also be presenting at the upcoming Ontario Film Offices Film Forum, which is a networking event organized by local municipal and regional film offices throughout the province.
+Cynthia also presented at the December 2023 Ontario Film Offices Film Forum, a networking event organized by local municipal and regional film offices throughout the province.